Garrett P.I.: Deal Relway

 Deal Relway, referred to simply as Relway, is a pioneer and advocate of a New Order, where law, order, and justice will reign supreme.
 He starts out working for the Watch and quickly works his way up to being the Director of the TunFaire secret police.
 By the later novels in the series, Garrett fears that Relway's influence is starting to approach that of Chodo Contague's, just on a different side of the law.
 The relationship between Relway and Garrett is tenuous, at best.

 Relway is what is known in TunFaire as a "unique", meaning that his ancestry can be traced back to several different races of humanoid.
 He is short, ugly, and easily overlooked, particularly when in disguise.

 Deal Relway first appears in Red Iron Nights.

 Pular Singe

 Pular Singe is a ratgirl, renowned as being the best tracker in the city of TunFaire.
 She is incredibly smart for her species (making her a little smarter than the average human), speaking Karentine (though she has a problem with sibilants) and learning how to read and write.
-She has a voracious appetite and has a great fondness for stewed apples.
-She has a huge crush on Garrett, though it seems to have ended.
+She initially has a huge crush on Garrett, though it tapers off as she gets to know him better.
 Some ratpeople clans, hers included, list family name first, so her actual given name is Singe.
 Garrett, though he has no interest in Singe romantically, enjoys having her around, as she is a huge help in his cases and she constantly amazes Garrett with her ability to learn and mature.
-She lives in his house and maintains his accounts along with other duties.
+She lives in his house and gradually takes over maintaining his accounts and managing his business affairs.

 Pular Singe first appears in Faded Steel Heat.